jamesa-gentrack/platform-demo-notification/README.md

 1. A bill is generated in a Gentrack core system, Velocity or Junifer.
 2. A event is triggered and published to the Gentrack Platform.
-3. The Gentrack Platform publishes the event to a registered customer webhook.
+3. The Gentrack Platform publishes the event to a registered *webhook*.
 4. The webhook sends a statement to an individual customer via a push notification to an Android app.

-This repository contains:
+This repository implements a sample webhook and an Android application:

-1. webhook - a sample NodeJs/Express application that receives bill ready events from the Platform and then sends push notifications to registered devices via Taplytics APIs.
+* webhook - a NodeJs/Express application that receives bill ready events from the Platform and then pushes notifications to registered devices via Taplytics APIs.
-2. Android App -  A sample Android application that registers and receives bill ready notifications and displays a bill statement.
+* Android Application -  An Android application that receives bill ready notifications and presents end customers a bill statement on the screen.

 #### Build Android Application
 1. Download and install the latest Android Studio 3.